DK-Develops/Python-Quiz-Game/README.md

-Computer Quiz Game developed using Python
+Computer Quiz Game developed using Python to learn.